daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

 ## Style & size

-- **Illustration style** - FE: 2 thick-line B&W presets ("Bold & simple", "Bold & rounded"),
+- **Illustration style** - FE: 2 B&W presets ("Bold & simple" - the cleanest, thickest-line,
-  for ages 4-8.
-(If a menu ever has a single option it renders as a caption, not a dropdown.)
-  OTO1 adds 3 more B&W presets ("A little more detail" for 7-8s, "Chunky marker", "Storybook classic").
+  least-detail look - and "Bold & rounded").
+OTO1 adds 3 more ("A little more detail" for 7-8s, "Chunky marker", "Storybook classic").
 The full-color mode replaces the menu with 6 `STYLE_COLOR` presets (Bold & simple, Soft watercolor, Colored pencil, Flat vector, Papercut collage, Kawaii chibi).
-"Adults - clean & detailed" and "Vintage midcentury" were removed 2026-08-31 - the kit is 4-8 only; standing rule is to drop any adult-leaning style.
+"Adults - clean & detailed" and "Vintage midcentury" were removed 2026-08-31 - the kit is 4-8 only; standing rule is to drop any adult-leaning style. v3.2 (2026-08-31): every style string was rewritten shorter and cleaner, and the shared line-art spec now explicitly bans detail creep (see Line-art spec below) after anh compared a busy output to the original clean Pip test.
 - **Book size** - one shared list for every tier (`BOOK_SHAPE`, merged out of the old FE/OTO1 split 2026-08-31): six real KDP trims - 8.5x8.5, 8x8, 6x9, 8x10, 8.5x11, and
   11x8.5 landscape.
 Each option's prompt **leads with the trim in inches** ("Printed at